Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Examples.

 \subsection{Sampling Models}

-We consider the following two realistic scenarios, where the sample sizes $K_i$ are random.
-In light of Section \ref{sec:eqre}, the following motivating models apply to both setups of random and fixed $\theta_1,...,\theta_n$.
-We use the notations and formulation of ramdom $\theta_i$, $i=1,...,n$, for convenience.
+We consider the following two realistic scenarios, where the sample size $K_i$ is random.
+In light of Section \ref{sec:weak}, the following motivating models apply to both setups of random and fixed $\theta_1,...,\theta_n$.
+We use the notations and formulation of random $\theta_i$, $i=1,...,n$, for convenience.